Studies, heating market

 For these reasons, the Ministry of Economic Affairs and Employment is examining alternatives and practices so that renewable non-combustion-based heat production and waste heat, utilisation of demand response systems and integration of different energy systems could be more flexibly considered in the district heating market.
 Another premise of the analysis is to assess whether Finland continues to meet the requirements of EU legislation to provide customers with carbon neutral district heat by 2030.

 The Energy Efficiency Directive (EED) (EU) 2023/1791 states that high-efficiency cogeneration and efficient district heating and cooling have significant potential for saving primary energy in the Union.
-As part of the directive's implementation, a comprehensive assessment of the potential for high efficiency cogeneration and efficient district heating and cooling will be carried out in Finland.
-The survey will be completed in the summer of 2024.
+As part of the directive's implementation, a comprehensive assessment of the potential for high efficiency cogeneration and efficient district heating and cooling has been carried out in Finland.
+The survey has been attached as a part of the Finland’s Integrated Energy and Climate Plan which was submitted to the European Commission in June 2024.

 More information: paivi.laitila(at)gov.fi and pia.kotro(at)gov.fi